FlipperPA/django-ssh-deployer/README.md

 * This is not meant to be a replacement for a fully featured continous integration product, like Jenkins.

 ## Release Notes

+#### 0.4.1

+* Add ability to run commands per-environment after the publish is complete.
+These will be the last thing run before migrations.
+This is handy for things like required `chmod` changes, or `curl` calls.

 ### 0.4.0